 Asheville is the boyhood home of writers Thomas Wolfe and Charles Frazier and was a favorite vacation spot for titans of industry like Thomas Edison and Henry Ford.

-Asheville has eleven microbreweries and has won the title of Beer City USA four times.
-There are five beer festivals including the Winter Warmer, the Best Firkin Beer Festival, Asheville Beer Week, the Brewgrass Festival in September and, of course, Oktoberfest.
+Asheville has won the title of Beer City USA four times.
+There are five beer festivals including the Winter Warmer, the Best Firkin Beer Festival, Asheville Beer Week, the Brewgrass Festival in September, and, of course, Oktoberfest.

 It’s also the home of the Blue Kudzu Sake Company, one of four sake micro-breweries in the country.